glitchub/cryptool/README.md

             a new one.
 This allows creation of new public certificates for existing secret keys.

-            -d days = number of days that the certificate is valid from time of creation.
+            -d days - number of days that the certificate is valid from time of creation.
 Default is that the certificate is valid for the entire 21st century, to avoid issues on embedded systems with possibly faulty clocks.

+            -l - lock the new secret key with a passphrase entered on console.

     cryptool [-v] check key[.p] signer[.p]

         Check that specified key is signed by the specified signer key.

+    cryptool [-v] lock unlocked[.s] > locked.s

+        Lock secret key with a passphrase entered on the console.

+    cryptool [-v] unlock locked[.s] > unlocked.s

+        Remove the passphrase from secret key.

     cryptool [-v] dump [-m] key.(s|p)

         Dump interesting information from provided secret or public key.